zentri/zentriospy/README.md

 # The gecko_ospy module

-The gecko_ospy module is for communicating with a ZentriOS module via the ZentriOS HTTP RESTful server.
+The gecko_ospy module is for communicating with a Gecko OS module via the Gecko OS HTTP RESTful server.

 It is written for python 2.7.